JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

         alignment = Alignment.Center
     )
     ```
+    Here, `anchor` specifies the point in the parent bounds relative to which `alignment` is applied.

 ### Sizing

 Sizing is also part of the window bounds, so it is configured through the same